Sigmmma/c20/src/content/h4/h4-ek/readme.md

 * Camera point transitions now interpolate correctly over 60 FPS.
 * Pasting text into Sapien's console no longer replaces existing text.
 * Text can now be pasted into Standalone's console.
+* Fixed crashes in Foundation:
+  * Opening or creating particle_emitter_custom_points,
+  * Using sound tag playback controls,
+  * Keyword Chooser,
+  * Usurp Preview button in materials.
+* Fixed Tag Mover failing to connect to depot and being unusable.
+* Tool no longer logs a rasterizer warning.